mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/process/process_library.rst

    algorithm                                                                                        description
    ===============================================================================================  =========================================================================================
    :mcrl2:`alphabet_reduce                  <mcrl2::process::alphabet_reduce>`                        Applies alphabet reduction to a process specification
-   :mcrl2:`eliminate_single_usage_equations <mcrl2::process::eliminate_single_usage_equations>`       Eliminates equations that are used only once, using substitution
    :mcrl2:`eliminate_trivial_equations      <mcrl2::process::eliminate_trivial_equations>`            Eliminates trivial equations, that have a process instance as the right hand side
-   :mcrl2:`eliminate_trivial_sums           <mcrl2::process::eliminate_trivial_sums>`                 Eliminates trivial equations, that have a sum of process instances as the right hand side
+   :mcrl2:`eliminate_unused_equations       <mcrl2::process::eliminate_unused_equations>`             Eliminates equations that are not reachable from the initial state
    :mcrl2:`is_guarded                       <mcrl2::process::is_guarded>`                             Checks if a process expression is guarded
    :mcrl2:`is_linear                        <mcrl2::process::is_linear>`                              Determines if a process specification is linear
    :mcrl2:`normalize_sorts                  <mcrl2::process::normalize_sorts>`                        Applies sort normalization to a process data type